abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives.rst

         The files inside this directory are:

+        - :file:`nqueens_utilities.h`: Contains two helper functions to test the number of solutions found and to print a solution.
-        - :file:`nqueen1.cc`: A first implementation of our basic model.
+        - :file:`nqueen1.cc`: A first implementation of our basic model to find all solutions.
-        - :file:`nqueen2.cc`:
+        - :file:`nqueen2.cc`: The same implementation as in :file:`nqueen1.cc` but this time to find only one solution.
         - :file:`nqueen3.cc`:
         - :file:`nqueen4.cc`:
         - :file:`nqueen5.cc`: